scrollwm/scrollfx/README.md

 *scroll* lets you scale the content of a window independently of the current monitor scale or fractional scale.
 You can have several copies of the same application with different scales.
-This works well for Wayland windows, and only partially for XWayland windows.
+This works well for both Wayland and XWayland windows.

 Add these key bindings to your config: